acasvi/SmartCitizenDVK/README.md

 After installing the Tool Chain, it is time to install the RTX41xx Software Development Kit (SDK).

-Go to the following link: [www.rtx.dk/LPW/RTX4100](http://www.rtx.dk/LPW/RTX4100) and click on DOWNLOAD link on top right.
+Go to the following link: [www.rtx.dk/LPW/RTX4100](http://www.rtx.dk/LPW/RTX4100) and click on **DOWNLOAD** link on top right.

-You have to sign up to download the latest SDK(AmelieSdk_v1.6.0.58.exe).
+You have to sign up to download the latest SDK `AmelieSdk_v1.6.0.58.exe`.

-Once you have downloaded open the .exe to start the installer.
+Once you have downloaded open the `.exe` to start the installer.

-The SDK delivery from RTX includes the following items:
+The SDK download from RTX includes the following items:

 * Sample code implementing the following applications:
     * Blinky: Small example application that uses a timer to flash a LED on the demo board.